cassiobotaro/rivendell/multistagepython/README.md

 `docker build -t step1 -f Dockerfile.step1 .`

-This generate a fat image, around 900 mb.
+This generate a fat image, around 1 GB.

 To check if it's running, type: